“To have a good friend, be a good friend.”

 Yesterday, Today, and Tomorrow.

-Youngsters and pre-teens may dress, talk, and do things in a different way than me at that age.
+Young people may dress, talk, and do things in a different way than me at that age.

 That means that we need to dialogue more or talk it out

 “What does my friend need?

 If your answer is yes, you may need to think again.

 Think deeper, more than skin deep.
 Think, “Do I think only of myself?”
 Or, “Do I think of my friend’s wants and needs more?”

 “My friend’s needs and wants are more important than my own needs and wants.”
 Then